ahaborte918/vpn/README.md

 STEP 3 – Log into the Virtual Machine and find the IP address
 <p>
-Since we have set up our Virtual Machine we can connect to it using Remote Desktop (shown in EXAMPLE 3A).
-Input the IP address our VM generated (go back to EXAMPLE 2E for help) as the Computer and then type in the Username + Password (check out EXAMPLE 2C for help).
-After successfully logging into Remote Desktop, open the web browser and type in www.whatismyipaddress.com once again like in EXAMPLE 3B.
+Since we have set up our Virtual Machine we can connect to it using Remote Desktop (see EXAMPLE 3A below).
+Input the IP address our Virtual Machine generated (scroll back up to EXAMPLE 2E for help) as the Computer and then type in the Username + Password (scroll back up to EXAMPLE 2C for help).
+After successfully logging into Remote Desktop, open the web browser and type in www.whatismyipaddress.com as shown below in EXAMPLE 3B.

 </p>